 The Magic Number 12

-The other day I was reading a cookbook — I do that frequently — and I happened upon a recipe that I realized I could adapt to make from cans, jars, and food storage items.
-So I purchased the items from the grocery, tested the recipe out on my hubby, and discovered we had a new yummy recipe that he would eat for a nice dinner, let alone in an emergency situation (He assures me that he won’t be as picky of an eater in an emergency as he is now…but I’m not planning on counting on that promise).
-So I watched the coupons and ads for the local grocery stores and then went out and purchased enough ingredients to make that dish 12 times.
+The other day I was reading a cookbook — I do that frequently — and I happened upon a recipe that I realized I could adapt to make from cans, jars, and pantry items.
+So I purchased the items from the grocery, tested the recipe out on someone dear, and discovered we had a new yummy recipe that would be nice dinner, let alone in an emergency situation (No matter what your family promises you, don’t plan on them not being picky eaters during a crisis.
+They won’t change any time soon) So I watched the coupons and ads for the local grocery stores and then went out and purchased enough ingredients to make that dish 12 times.
 Why?

-The objective is to store a year’s supply of food storage, right?
-I’m also sensitive to avoiding “appetite fatigue” and ensuring that my husband actually enjoys the meals I create.
+My objective is to have a year’s supply of food on hand at any given time, right, and to rotate through it?
+I’m also sensitive to avoiding “appetite fatigue” and ensuring that others will actually enjoys the meals I create.
 In an emergency, it’s not likely that you will be cooking 3 meals a day, rather one meal of substance, and the rest would be meals of convenience such as instant oats, cold cereal, peanut butter and jelly, canned chicken on crackers, etc. As long as you have a plan for one main meal every day, then you’ll be far ahead.
 To recap, if you have 30 different meals in your repertoire each month, then you are likely to not meet any appetite fatigue issues or stress because you’re attempting to introduce something new to your family when they are already under a great deal of stress as the result of an emergency.

 This is why I purchase my grocery items in increments of twelve.
 If 12 is too much to handle due to space or financial restraints, then take it down to 6 or 4 or 3.
 But if you get yourself in the habit of buying this way when you have a recipe that works for you and your family, you will have your year’s supply of meals in a short period of time.
 Now that’s what I call “eating the elephant one bite at a time.”